What is Black Mould and how to spot it?

 How does it happen?

 Black Mould usually shows up after a consistently high level of humidity that leads to condensation or often from leaks.
 Rising Damp can also add to the moisture levels in the area and worsen the problem.
 High levels of humidity can be caused by a number of factors.
 We will go into detail on how to prevent this in the next post.
 Please check back.
-For immediate issues, you can purchase a DIY Anti Mould Kit direct from The Damp Store to combat the mould and stop its effects where possible.
+For immediate issues, you can purchase a DIY Mould Eradication Kit direct from The Damp Store to combat the mould and stop its effects where possible.